Itelina/Itelina.github.io/about.md

 permalink: /about/
 ---

-I am a management consultant / aspiring data scientist with background in Economics from Princeton University.
+I am a data scientist with background in Economics from Princeton University.
 I live in NYC with my husband and a plant.

 ### Contact me